ngardiner/ngardiner.github.io/ha.md

 For anyone with scripting and automation background, Home Automation provides a way to outsource things we would typically manage manually to smart processes which are able to read and react to many dynamic values from dynamic sensors around our home.

-For around $x, we have managed to turn our house into a Smart House,
+For around $x, we have managed to turn our house into a Smart House, providing time saving and lifestyle improving routines to make our lives easier, increasing our security and safety, and

 ## System Architecture